peez80/docker-hivemq/README.md

 Unfortunately HiveMQs auto discovery won't work on docker multihost networking, since neither udp multicast nor tcp broadcast are supported in these networks.
 Therefore it's important to follow the steps above exactly.
 The docker container then will automatically create a statically allocated cluster with nodes of the entire Class-C network (e.g. 192.168.110.1 - 192.168.110.254)

-But - IT'S STILL NOT WORKING YET ;)